SalesforceFoundation/OutboundFundsModuleSite/stories/dev/README.md

 ### Fundseeker Customer Enablement

-We want to develop in orgs that mirror the installers as much as possible, so the first customization in the dev story is to fun the `fundseeker_customer_enablement` flow that is used by our MetaDeploy installers.
+We want to develop in orgs that mirror the installers as much as possible, so the first customization in the dev story is to run the `fundseeker_customer_enablement` flow that is used by our MetaDeploy installers.

 ### Secure OWDs by default